Naruki-Ichihara/fenics_optimize_examples/docs/gettingStarted/firstExamples.md

 dt = TestFunction(U)
 ```

-Now we can define the `forward` function that return the cost function:
+Now we can define the `forward` function with the weak formation of the model that return the cost:

 ```python
 def forward(x):